 If you spend any time in the Diabetes online community, you will quickly know whenever a member passes.
 A sea of blue candles will appear on your feed.
 Our hearts break.
 We know all to that it could be us.
 It may very well have been a friend.

 We understand that diabetes is not about the jokes or the memes about Starbuck’s drinks.
-It is a careful balance of diet and insulin and never knowing when something will tip the scales and too much or too little insulin will kill them.
+It is a careful balance of diet and insulin.
+A person with diabetes never knows when something will tip the scales and too much or too little insulin will kill them.

 To manage that balance, we need tools.
 Tools like insulin pumps that carefully mimic the insulin delivery of the pancreas.
 We need tools like continuous glucose monitors that now tell us and our insulin pumps what blood glucose levels are in real time and are able to track if they are rising or falling.
 This ability to predict glucose readings can help to avoid further impairment.